Cape, Rails & Kruger Quest

 What to Take

 You will be on the move a lot, so our advice is to pack as lightly as possible.
 Your baggage should be clearly labelled and restricted to one soft compact suitcase (please avoid a hard-top case), or sports bag, maximum 15kg, plus a daypack.
 Luggage limits on airlines are strictly enforced and space on vehicles is limited.
 Porters are not often available, so be prepared to carry your own bags.
-It is important to pack clothes for warm days and cool evenings, as well as a warm jacket for early morning game drives.
+It is important to pack clothes for warm days and cool evenings, as well as a warm jacket for early morning wildlife safari drives.
 A set of smart casual clothes is also advisable.

 Please note that linen is not provided on the train.
 You will need to bring a sleeping bag or sleep sheet.